Activities in Evo Hiking Area

 - Hunting: A licence is required for hunting small game in the area.
 Read more about hunting licences (eräluvat.fi)

 - Cycling: There are many forest roads suitable for cycling in the area.
-The national cycling route No 53 also passes through Evo.
+There are also three new mountain bike trails in the area.
+17 km long trail is marked with white stripes on wooden poles, 39 km with yellow stripes and 67 km with red stripes.
 Always stay on clearly visible tracks and pay attention to other hikers.

 - Horse Riding: The area's many forest roads are also suitable for horse riding.